ViolettaAntonova/Project_3/README.md

 ## Why and how could use the data:

- - People relocating as the crime rate is so high in Birmingham some people have relocated to other places and cities where it is a safer environment for them and their families.
+ - People relocating: as the crime rate is so high in Birmingham some people have relocated to other places and cities where it is a safer environment for them and their families.
- - Investors and Business owners – Anyone who will want to setup a business and or invest into a other company they will definitely look into the area or city where they are gping to invest.
+ - Investors and Business owners: anyone who will want to setup a business and or invest into a other company they will definitely look into the area or city where they are going to invest.
 They would not want to invest anywhere where the crime rates are high or any potential harm to the business.
-  - Insurance companies – Insurance companies look a lot into areas where there is a high crime rate.
+  - Insurance companies: insurance companies look a lot into areas where there is a high crime rate.
 For eg. Car insurances are very high in bigger cities such as London and Birmingham comparatively than somewhere like Devon where the Insurance is very low as lower crime rate.
 House insurances also have a lot to say depending on the area we live in and what the crime rate.

 ## Next steps: